Azure/functions-action/README.md

 | Java       | [windows-java-functionapp-on-azure.yml](https://github.com/Azure/actions-workflow-samples/tree/master/FunctionApp/windows-java-functionapp-on-azure.yml) | [linux-java-functionapp-on-azure.yml](https://github.com/Azure/actions-workflow-samples/tree/master/FunctionApp/linux-java-functionapp-on-azure.yml) |
 | Python     | - | [linux-python-functionapp-on-azure.yml](https://github.com/Azure/actions-workflow-samples/tree/master/FunctionApp/linux-python-functionapp-on-azure.yml) |

+For guidance on how to adapt these samples to work with the [Flex Consumption](https://learn.microsoft.com/azure/azure-functions/flex-consumption-plan) plan, please see [GitHub Action parameters](#github-action-parameters).

 If you have extension project(s) in your repo, these templates will **NOT** resolve the **extensions.csproj** in your project.
 If you want to use binding extensions (e.g. Blob/Queue/EventHub Triggers), please consider [registering Azure Functions binding extensions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-register) in your host.json.

 Alternatively, you can add a `- run: dotnet build --output ./bin` step **before** functions-action step.